yw-fang/pycode/README.md

 You cannot install this repo. py 'pip install pycode' because I do not register and publish it on PyPI.

+Dependencies:
+You do not need install the following codes by yourselves, when installing this pycode, these will be installed or updated automatically in your python environment.

+- Markdown

 References: